MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 raised for any (expected and unexpected) **browser process** exits, while `ProcessFailed` is raised only for **unexpected** browser process exits, or for **render process** exits/unresponsiveness.
-To learn more about the WebView2 Process Model, go to (Process model)[https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/process-model].
+To learn more about the WebView2 Process Model, go to [Process model](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/process-model).

 # API Notes